Chain graph models of multivariate regression type for categorical data: Multivariate regression chain graphs

-This condition is in turn equivalent just to the factorization \eqref{eq:fact0} of the joint probability distribution. \end{rem} \begin{rem} In Definition~\ref{def:1}, (\textsc{mr2}) is equivalent to imposing that for all $T$ the conditional distribution $p_{T|\pre(T)}$, satisfies the independencies of a covariance graph model with respect to the subgraph $G_T$.
+This condition is in turn equivalent just to the factorization \eqref {eq:fact0} of the joint probability distribution. \end{rem}

+\begin{rem} In Definition~\ref{def:1}, (\textsc{mr2}) is equivalent to imposing that for all $T$ the conditional distribution $p_{T|\pre(T)}$ satisfies the independencies of a covariance graph model with respect to the subgraph $G_T$.

-In \citep[Proposition 3]{lup-mar-ber:2009}, it is shown that a covariance graph model is defined by constraining to zero, in the multivariate logistic parameterization, the parameters corresponding to all disconnected subsets of the graph.
+In \citep{lupmarber2009}, Proposition 3, it is shown that a covariance graph model is defined by constraining to zero, in the multivariate logistic parametrization, the parameters corresponding to all disconnected subsets of the graph.
 In the following subsection we extend this approach to the multivariate regression chain graph models. \end{rem}